MoumitaSaha18/vw_used_car_analysis/README.md

 VW used cars analysis towards data visualization with python.
+Analysis of the data set through comparison of different columns with one another, using Bar Plot, Scatter Plot, Histogram Plot, Distribution Plot, ECDF Plot, Violin Plot and Box Plot.

 Objective:
 1. Data Visualization using NumPy and Pandas
+2. Importing necessary python packages
+3. Reading excel (.csv) file
-2. Finding number of unique values present in the DataFrame
+4. Finding number of unique values present in the DataFrame
-3. Write functions in Python
+5. Writing functions in Python
-4. Data Visualization by using Bar Plot
+6. Data Visualization by using Bar Plot
-5. Changing the context of a plot
+7. Changing the context of a plot
-6. Creating subplots
+8. Creating subplots
-7. Histogramic Analysis for VW Used Cars Based on Year, Price, Mileage and mpg
+9. Histogramic Analysis for VW Used Cars Based on Year, Price, Mileage and mpg
-8. Probabilistic Analysis of VW used Cars for Price and Mileage
+10. Probabilistic Analysis of VW used Cars for Price and Mileage
-9. Distributive Analysis of VW used cars Price for fuelType 10.Boxplot for VW cars pricce and mileage analysis based on fuelType and transmission respectively
+11. Distributive Analysis of VW used cars Price for fuelType 12.Boxplot for VW cars price and mileage analysis based on fuelType and transmission respectively

-Visualizing of a dataset:
+Visualizing of the dataset:
 1. Visualizing the dataset through different plots.
 2. Top 5 selling cars in the dataset
 3. The average selling price of the top 5 selling car models